 There is an old biblical adage that states “you cannot get blood from a stone.”
-This is never more true then when you owe money to the tax man.
+This is never more true than when you owe money to the taxman.

 When working with clients beset by tax problems, we often try to work with their accountant in arriving at the most efficacious approach to the problem.
-At the Levine Law Office, we work with you and your accountant to ease the burden of your tax liability either through an Offer in Compromise or an appropriate bankruptcy filing.
+At The Law Office of Barry R. Levine, we work with you and your accountant to ease the burden of your tax liability either through an Offer in Compromise or an appropriate bankruptcy filing.